xwmx/nb/README.md

 11
 ```

+`notes settings` provides access to various configuration options for `notes`.
 For a list of available settings, see [`notes help settings`](#settings).

 For more commands and options, run `notes help` or `notes help <subcommand>`